DevalPanchal/United_States_GDP_Visualisation/README.md

 This is a freecodecamp project from their data visualisation certification.
 This project displays the United States GDP history.
 Technologies used for this project are JavaScript, D3 (Data Visualisation Library) and HTML/CSS.

 # Data
-The data that was used for this project was obtained from; https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/GDP-data.json
+The data that was used for this project was obtained from: https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/GDP-data.json

 # Challenge
 **User Story #1**: My chart should have a title with a corresponding `id="title"`.